CEED/libCEED/doc/libCEED.md

 for **B** and parallel point-wise evaluations for **D**.

-Currently in libCEED, it is assumed that the host application manages the global T-vectors and the required communications among devices (which are generally on different compute nodes) with **P**.
-Our API is thus focused on the L-vector level, where the logical devices, which we refer to as "ceeds", are independent.
+Currently in libCEED, it is assumed that the host application manages the global **T-vectors** and the required communications among devices (which are generally on different compute nodes) with **P**.
+Our API is thus focused on the **L-vector** level, where the logical devices, which in the library are represented by the `Ceed` object, are independent.
-Each MPI rank can use one or more "ceeds", and each "ceed", in turn, can represent one or more physical devices, as long as libCEED backends support such configurations.
+Each MPI rank can use one or more `Ceed`s, and each `Ceed`, in turn, can represent one or more physical devices, as long as libCEED backends support such configurations.
 The idea is that every MPI rank can use any logical device it is assigned at runtime.
-For eaxmple, on a node with 2 CPU sockets and 4 GPUs, one may decide to use 6 MPI ranks (each using a single "ceed"): 2 ranks using 1 CPU socket each, and 4 using 1 GPU each.
-Another choice could be to run 1 MPI rank on the whole node and use 5 "ceeds": 1 managing all CPU cores on the 2 sockets and 4 managing 1 GPU each.
-The communications among the "ceeds", e.g. required for applying the action of **P**, are currently out of scope of libCEED.
+For example, on a node with 2 CPU sockets and 4 GPUs, one may decide to use 6 MPI ranks (each using a single `Ceed` object): 2 ranks using 1 CPU socket each, and 4 using 1 GPU each.
+Another choice could be to run 1 MPI rank on the whole node and use 5 `Ceed` objects: 1 managing all CPU cores on the 2 sockets and 4 managing 1 GPU each.
+The communications among the devices, e.g. required for applying the action of **P**, are currently out of scope of libCEED.
 The interface is non-blocking for all operations involving more than O(1) data, allowing operations performed on a coprocessor or worker